 To find out, we consulted the most recent U.S. Census data and scaled it down to fit our smaller sampling of 25,439 individuals.

 Don’t Become a Statistic

-If you or someone you know is struggling with addiction, don’t hesitate to Contact 12 Keys Recovery to learn more about how we can help.
+If you or someone you know is struggling with addiction, don’t hesitate to contact a recovery center.